jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/products/skims/guidelines/sast/libroot.md

 These libraries analyze a code file and parse it into a graph by creating different nodes that represent each declaration of the code.
-Each node is identified by a unique ID and other attributes and is connected to one or several nodes as they relate to one another.
+Each node is identified by a unique ID and other attributes and is connected to one or several nodes.

-For example, a method declaration node can have several children, such as the arguments list, the execution block of the method, and any modifiers or annotations unique to each language.
+For example, a method declaration node can have several children nodes, such as the arguments list, the execution block of the method, and any modifiers or annotations unique to each language.

-The parser node definitions and rules for each language is stored inside a JSON object usually called "node-types" in the library repository.
+The parser rules are stored in a JSON object usually called "node-types" in the library repository.
 For instance, the JavaScript logic can be found in this [file](https://github.com/tree-sitter/tree-sitter-javascript/blob/master/src/node-types.json)